Expressions

 Watch this short introductory video about this feature:

-Expressions consist of 4 main parts:
+Expressions consist of 4 main components: attributes, functions, operators, and strings.

 Attributes